dleshem/awesome-startup/README.md

 A curated list of awesome startup-related resources.

 ## Evaluating Ideas
-* [The Only Thing That Matters](https://pmarchive.com/guide_to_startups_part4.html) - Marc Andreessen on which is more important: Team, Product, or Market.
+* [The Only Thing That Matters](https://pmarchive.com/guide_to_startups_part4.html) - Marc Andreessen on Team, Product, and Market.
-* [Market Always Wins](https://medium.com/startup-lessons-1/market-always-wins-part-1-16860a0c879c) - More on Team, Product, or Market.
+* [Market Always Wins](https://medium.com/startup-lessons-1/market-always-wins-part-1-16860a0c879c) - More on Team, Product, and Market.
 * [Five Ways to Build a $100 Million Business](http://christophjanz.blogspot.com/2014/10/five-ways-to-build-100-million-business.html) - ACV implies go-to-market startegy.

 ## User Experience